 Arapahoe Santa Claus Shop is an all-volunteer, community-based non-profit providing free toys to deserving children in Littleton, Englewood, and Sheridan.
 Dry Creek Sertoma provided toys for preschool age boys and girls and volunteer time to set up and hand out the toys.
 Over 1,300 kids received toys last year.

 "Thanks so very much for your generous donation to the 2017 Arapahoe Santa Claus Shop.
-Because of caring donors like you, 2017 will be our 58th year of providing free toys to deserving children in Littleton, Englewood, and Sheridan.
+Because of caring donors like you, 2017 was our 58th year of providing free toys to deserving children in Littleton, Englewood, and Sheridan.
 We sincerely thank you and are grateful for your involvement and support.
 The funds from Dry Creek Sertoma will go a long ways to provide toys and also educational toys and puzzles for the infant and preschool department."

 "2016 was the first year that I was co-director of the Santa Shop and it certainly gave me a different insight as to all that goes into making it a success for these families.
 I came into direct contact with many people that brought donations to my house.
 Of these people, they had stories to tell of how the Santa Shop had been a life saver in years past.